MegApril/police-staffing-analysis/README.md

 This means, on average, there were 3649.92 hours worked on a weekly basis.
 Assuming every full time employee worked 40 hours, we can see that 91.25 full time officers were needed to keep up with demand.
 # This does not yet reflect agency relief factor - update
 ### Reccomendations
-*This analysis is based on one year of data.
+*These reccomendations are currently based on one year of data.
 In order to feel comfortable giving 2026 forecasting estimates for staffing, metrics from 2025 and 2026 need to be pulled.*
-1. Answering the following questions would provide a solid basis for budget requests, staffing forecasts, tracking department objectives and goals, and other agency needs.
+1. Answering the following questions in further analyses using the percent change adjustment would provide a logical basis for budget requests, staffing forecasts, tracking department objectives and goals, and other agency needs.
    - How does the number of CFS change year over year?
 Is this change consistent from 2023-2024?
 2024-2025?
    - How does the hours spent on CFS change year over year?
 Is this change consistent from 2023-2024?
 2024-2025?
    - What is the population change year over year?
    - Does population change correlate to a change in hours spent on CFS?
-   - Does population change correlate to number on CFS?
+   - Does population change correlate to number of CFS?

 ## Workload Assessment